528Insights/discretionary-portfolio-risk-monitor/README.md

 # discretionary-portfolio-risk-monitor

 This project provides a simple discretionary-style portfolio and risk monitoring tool that simulates how a discretionary trader tracks portfolio value, exposure, and PnL, and applies partial hedging to stabilize returns.
-The project reflects practical risk awareness and data-driven decision making, both og which are essential skills on a discretionary trading desk.
+The project reflects practical risk awareness and data-driven decision making, both of which are essential skills on a discretionary trading desk.

 # Overview